Job Details for 1922 - Weatherization Program Coordinator

 • Plan, organize, manage and evaluate the work of the division to ensure efficient, timely and cost-effective services

-• Plan, analyze, and evaluate programs and services, operational needs, and fiscal constraints
+• Plan, analyze, and evaluate programs and services, and operational needs

 • Provide leadership to effectively resolve issues